nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a001.md

 | POST | v1/ProfessionalSession

 ## Description
 Creates a Professional Session in the Spine using smartcard roles.
 This gives a secure login.

+##### Using the identity agent
+Guidance on using the identity agent and authenticating with NHS Smartcards can be found at [developer.nhs.uk/apis/spine-core/smartcards.html](https://developer.nhs.uk/apis/spine-core/smartcards.html)

 ## Input